-Opportunities: this report further legitimises our ambitious $CO_2$ emissions reductions targets of 80% reduction by 2030 and carbon neutrality by 2050 based on 2013-14 levels, and underlines our mandate for completing the transformative actions necessary.
+Opportunities: this report legitimised our original $CO_2$ emissions reductions targets of 80% reduction by 2030 and carbon neutrality by 2050 based on 2013-14 levels, and underlines our mandate for completing the transformative actions necessary.

 Challenges: this scale of transformation is only possible if it underpinned by supportive and timely legislation and regulation.